-MEMO TO: Board of Directors
+MEMO TO:

-FROM: Alexander R. Coate, General Manager And
+Alexander R. Coate, General Manager

-SUBJECT: Legislative Report No. 01-17
+Legislative Report No. 01-17

 The following issues are being referred to the Legislative/Human Resources Committee for review and recommendation to the Board of Directors for action, as appropriate.

 Approve positions on the following bills: 1) Support SB 206 (Committee on Governance and Finance) Validations; 2) Support SB 207 (Committee on Governance and Finance) Validations; 3) Support SB 208 (Committee on Governance and Finance) Validations; and 4) Support H.R.
 448 (Huffman) Water Conservation Rebate Tax Parity Act.